cfw-guide/cemu.cfw.guide/_pages/en_US/optimizing-cemu/optimizing-cemu-amd.md

   - This is very important and will increase performance by up to 50% on AMD GPUs
 1. Ensure that `Graphics Device` is correct and using your most powerful card in the case of devices with dual graphics
 1. Set "VSync" to `Match emulated display (Experimental)`
-  - If you use a display with variable refresh rate (FreeSync), set this to `Triple buffering` instead
+  - If you use a display with variable refresh rate (FreeSync), set this to `Off` instead

     This feature is experimental and may cause issues.
 If you experience instabilities or other issues, disable it.
 	{:.notice--danger}